Vj3k0/robotlegs-extensions-starling/README.md

 ## Example

-Alessandro Bianco wrote example for his port, you can see it [here](https://github.com/alebianco/StarlingExtension-example).
+Example using this extension is available [here](https://github.com/Vj3k0/robotlegs-bender-example-simplestarling).

-*TODO: Add link to example project.*
+Also, Alessandro Bianco wrote example for his port, you can see it [here](https://github.com/alebianco/StarlingExtension-example).

 ## Libraries
 Libraries required for this extension are: